Chicago Criminal Defense Lawyer

 Getting the Right Criminal Defense

 That’s why it’s so important to fight back and get your charges reduced or dropped.
-Fortunately, a Chicago defense attorney from Chicago Trusted Attorneys can help you take action and protect your future now.
-Our attorneys understand how many questions you might have about building a good defense and protecting your case, so we’re here to help.
+Fortunately, a defense lawyer from Chicago Trusted Attorneys can help you take action and protect your future now.
+Our lawyers understand how many questions you might have about building a good defense and protecting your case, so we’re here to help.
 Our goal is to get you and your family back to normal.

 Finding some help with your case can help protect you from facing the full consequences of a criminal conviction.
 However, many people choose to represent themselves, fearing they can’t afford professional legal representation.
-Unfortunately, failing to find the right Chicago attorney can leave you paying for more than attorney fees.
+Unfortunately, failing to find the right Chicago lawyer can leave you paying for more than lawyer fees.

 A public defender may not give you the attention you need, either.
-While they may be certified as criminal defense attorneys, they may be working many cases at once, leaving you without the attention your case needs.
-Our defense attorneys can review your case and give you the personalized attention your case deserves.
+While they may be certified as criminal defense lawyers, they may be working many cases at once, leaving you without the attention your case needs.
+Our defense lawyers can review your case and give you the personalized attention your case deserves.

 Chicago Criminal Defense FAQ

 When you’re dealing with a Chicago criminal case, chances are good that you have a lot of questions.
 Your future is on the line, and you need answers to help you protect your future.
 Unfortunately, every case is unique, which means you may not be getting the detailed responses you need.